 Many will say it’s an ugly city, very crowded and very loud at times, but I think if you will take a walk and start exploring it, you will find a beautiful town that waits for you to discover.
-If you like history and old architecture you will probably agree.
+If you like history and old architecture, you will probably agree.

-Between 1459 and 1660 București and Targoviște swapped places as Wallachia’s ruler’s residence.
+Between 1459 and 1660, București and Targoviște swapped places as Wallachia’s ruler’s residence.
 After 1659 București becomes the only capital.

 That’s the beginning of București.
 I will tell you more later.
 Now, I’ll take you to my first stop, a place full of history, the old Princely Court.
 It is situated in the old center of București.
-Probably if you never heard of it you will just walk by without giving it a chance.
-But if you are in the center near it you should go and take a look.It is the oldest building in București, probably built but Mircea the Elder and made bigger by other rulers over the time.
+If you have never heard of it, you will probably just walk by without giving it a chance.
+But if you are in the center near it, you should look.

-At the beginning of the 18th century, a big fire damaged the court badly and it was partially abandoned.
+At the beginning of the 18th century, a big fire damaged the court badly, and it was partially abandoned.

 Șerban Cantacuzino will completely reconstruct the part built by Laiota Basarab.

-The princely court was restored between 1967 and 1972 and it was made a museum and you can visit it ever since.
+The princely court was restored between 1967 and 1972, and it was made a museum, and you can visit it ever since.